UW-EPE-ML/EveNet_NERSC/docs/data_preparation.md

 }
 ```

 Feel free to adjust the head-specific dimensions (`R`, `D`, `S`, `T`) and the number of condition scalars `C` to match your physics process.
 The only fixed sizes are the point-cloud slots `(18, 7)` shared across datasets.
-Keep the YAML in sync so the converter knows how many channels to expect.
+Keep the YAML and the `.npz` dictionary in sync so the converter knows how many channels to expect and how to name them.

 ---